+This Housing Action Plan for the City of Redmond is a preliminary draft released for review and comment.
 The City of Redmond received a grant from the Washington State Department of Commerce through House Bill 1923 in early 2020 to develop a Housing Action Plan.
+The deadline for approving and adopting the Housing Action Plan has been extended through June 30, 2021.